pieroguerrero/auth-backend/README.md

-# jwt-passport-auth
+# auth-restful-backend

-Uses Passport-local for Authentication and Passport-jwt for Authorization.
+A ready-to-use RESTful backend with APIs for: Signup with email verification, Signin and protection of routes

+Uses

+- Api-Model-Controller architecture
+- Passport-local for Authentication.
+Other authentication methods can be added.
+- Passport-jwt for the routes access authorization.
-The token can be sent via Authorization key in the header or via Cookies
+- The token can be sent via Authorization key in the header or via Cookies
+- The email validation is using...